-a.
-Duties of the AE
+Duties of the AHE

-The AE makes a PE decision based on preliminary information provided by either the individual seeking treatment or someone with the patient who would reasonably be expected to know about the individual.
+The AHE which could also include the DHHR hospital employee, makes a PE decision based on preliminary information provided by the individual seeking treatment, or someone with the patient who would reasonably be expected to know about the individual seeking benefits.
 They can attest to the individual's US Citizenship or satisfactory immigration status.
-The AE is prohibited from requiring any other verification prior to approval.
-Additional information gathered includes name, household size, income limit, sex, address, and prior approval for PE in the last 12 months.
-Using the same inROADS portal as Community Partners, the AE sends the information electronically to the data system and issues a medical card with a PE Medical ID.
-The PE determination is not subject to fair hearing rights and advance notice is not required.
+The AHE is prohibited from requiring any other verification prior to approval. information gathered includes name, household size, income limit, sex, address, and prior approval for PE in the last 12 months.
+Using the same inROADS portal as Community Partners, the AHE Worker sends the information electronically to the data system and issues a medical card with a PE Medical ID.
+The period of eligibility begins on the date of determination and ends on the last day of the next month, or when a full Medicaid application determination is made, whichever occurs earlier.
+The decision is not subject to fair hearing rights and advance notice is not required.